urchins on kelp

 What are we doing to address this?

-Mendocino County Restoration Project
+Mendocino County Restoration Projects

 purple urchins in nets

-Lovers Point Kelp Forest Restoration Experiment
+Tankers Reef Kelp Forest Restoration Project

 urchins on holdfast